-The rationalising of the plan boundary, the phasing of residential development and the rezoning of certain lands for environmental reasons is considered the most appropriate approach at this time.
+The rationalising of the plan boundary, the phasing of residential development and the rezoning of certain lands for environmental reasons as well as an evaluation of deliverability is considered the most appropriate approach at this time.
 Residential lands have generally been phased in a sequential manner, with Phase 1 residential lands identified for short to medium term growth in suitable locations that are serviceable and accessible.
-These lands include infill sites, extensions to the existing residential fabric and growth areas predominantly to the north and northwest of the plan area.
+These lands include infill sites, extensions to the existing residential fabric and growth areas.
+The zoning of phase one lands has been equally distributed within the plan boundary.
 The phasing as applied allows for some flexibility, as detailed by the policies and objectives in the plan, while adhering to the Core Strategy.